doremaxime/gear-frontend/README.md

 ## about

-This is a SPA that lets user keep a record of all their gear.
+This is a SPA that lets user keep a record of all their gear and projects.

 I took multiple approaches for this project.
 This is because I had to balance all the tools at my disposal and the fact that I only had less that a week to meet all the requirements.